ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 SDT is the Synda module in charge of files transfer.

-For this tutorial, SDT must be installed from source.
+For this tutorial, SDT must be installed from source and SDT version must be greater or equal to 3.7.

 See instructions [here](https://github.com/Prodiguer/synda/blob/master/sdt/doc/src_install.md)